How to Make Ojojo (Yam Fritters)

 3. Then, transfer them to a bowl of water and rinse.

-4. Dry the yam with a napkin to prevent it from becoming slippery.
+4. Dry the yam with a napkin.

 5. Grate the yam using the smallest part of the grater